 Hacking the World – Part 1: Hacking Basics

-Each week in October, as part of Cybersecurity Awareness Month, we’ll publish an article packed with facts and stats, to give you an in-depth look at the state of cybersecurity in today’s world.
-We’ll start with the basics, then cover vulnerabilities, risks, costs – and much more.
+As part of Cybersecurity Awareness Month, we published a four-part series packed with facts and stats, to give you an in-depth look at the state of cybersecurity in today’s world.

-We’ll cover everything you need to know about the scale, cost, and geography of hacking attacks and data breaches, not to mention stats on the biggest threats, vulnerabilities, and risk areas over the last 12 months.
+In this Hacking the World series, we’ll cover everything you need to know about the history of hacking, as well as the scale, cost, and geography of cyberattacks and data breaches.
+We’ll also go over stats on the biggest threats, vulnerabilities, and risk areas you might be subject to.

 Jump to a section below, or read on:

 Cybersecurity is a complicated subject with its fair share of technical jargon.
 Before we get into our long list of cybersecurity/hacking stats, let us first go over some key definitions.

 Cybersecurity is the protection of device users and contents against unauthorized access of electronic data and bad actors.
 It also outlines the necessary measures needed to achieve this protection.